 Admissions open: we’re accepting applications!
 Find out how you can apply with confidence.
-Important notice: Arizona State University has temporary flexible application policies and remote enrollment options alongside in-person teaching.
+Important notice: Arizona State University has returned to in-person classes.
 Please see our dedicated FAQs for more information.

 During International Student Orientation Week, you’ll get an introduction to the ASU campus, staff and helpful resources for your studies and social life.
 We’ll share tips on adjusting to American culture, making the most of academic advising sessions, and how to open a US bank account.
 There are also fun events and activities to welcome you to campus, from pool parties to cultural festivities.

 Housing and meals